microsoft/dotnet/releases/net471/KnownIssues/470006-GC Crashes with high rate of large object allocation.md

   <runtime> section of your application configuration file to false.

 The only other workaround is to change the application to allocate and free large objects at a much lower rate.
+However, please note that this workaround do not provide a guarantee - it just makes the chance of this bug happening smaller.

 ## Resolution